 You may move your Personnel and Equipment cards between ships, between a facility and a ship, between sites on the same Nor, or between a ship or facility and a planet.
-(In the following discussion, "personnel" includes Equipment cards unless otherwise specified.)
+You may move a card any number of times during your turn (except by walking, which is described below).
+Whenever a card or rule allows or requires your personnel to move, they may carry Equipment cards with them.

-Whenever you have personnel or ships aboard (or docked at) a facility, stack them on top of the appropriate site (for a Nor) or underneath the Facility card (for any other facility).
-Personnel aboard a ship docked at an outpost should be stacked underneath the ship card, while personnel aboard the outpost itself should be stacked between the ship card and the outpost card.
+Whenever you have personnel, equipment, or ships aboard (or docked at) a facility, stack them on top of the appropriate site (for a Nor) or underneath the Facility card (for any other facility).
+Personnel and Equipment cards aboard a ship docked at an outpost should be stacked underneath the ship card, while those aboard the outpost itself should be stacked between the ship card and the outpost card.

 When your personnel are aboard a ship or space facility that you control, they are a crew.
 In all other situations, they are an Away Team.
 When aboard a ship or facility controlled by your opponent, they are also called intruders.
 Intruders cannot attempt or scout missions, but may battle opposing personnel present (if allowed).
+All your compatible personnel aboard one ship or facility (at one site, if a Nor), or on one planet (outside a facility or landed ship) form a single Away Team or crew, excluding personnel who are "stopped," disabled, or in stasis (they form a separate group during your turn).
+When a dilemma "stops" some of your personnel, they temporarily form a separate Away Team or crew.
+Any such separate groups automatically rejoin with other compatible Away Teams or crews present at the end of your turn.

 Most personnel may form Away Teams freely.
 An Away Team on a planet need not attempt the mission or match the mission's affiliation icon(s).
-However, you may not use holographic personnel in Away Teams unless you have Holo-Projectors in play and a ship to project them from.
+However, you may not use holographic personnel in Away

+Teams unless you have Holo-Projectors in play and a ship to project them from.
 (Borg are also restricted in forming Away Teams.)